 It is important to note that water softener regeneration takes place in the resin bed and is the key part of water softening.
 All the minerals causing water hardness are trapped in the resin.
 This is where ion exchange takes place.
 Then, brine, which is a saltwater solution flashes through the system to clean the hardness out of the water.

-During the regeneration process, the block salt loaded into the water softener flushes the machine for 10 minutes.
+The block salt loaded into the water softener flushes the machine for 10 minutes during the regeneration process.
 Furthermore, each cylinder is cleaned one after the other.
 This ensures hard water is cleared out of the system and you get soft water to your home.

 The water is then used to drive the salt solution, brine, and flush it for the next cycle.
 Additionally, a specific amount of water softener salt is required to complete the water regeneration process.